groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/xlsx.en.md

     # feature loop
     - title: "Streamlined Signature Updates"
       content: "Modify previously added signatures with ease.
 Adjust the content, style, placement, and other signature-specific attributes to meet evolving document requirements."

+    # feature loop
+    - title: "Effortless Signature Removal"
+      content: "Full control over signature management is provided, allowing you to remove any type of signature from a document, ensuring flexibility in content handling."

   code_samples:
     # code sample loop